Aashkam/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 Windows Defender ATP blocks installation and usage of prohibited peripherals by using either of these options:

-- [Administrative Templates](https://docs.microsoft.com/intune/administrative-templates-windows) can block any device with a matching hardware ID or setup class.
 - [Device Installation CSP settings](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation) with a custom profile in Intune.
 You can [prevent installation of specific device IDs](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation#deviceinstallation-preventinstallationofmatchingdeviceids) or [prevent specific device classes](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation#deviceinstallation-preventinstallationofmatchingdevicesetupclasses).